tfpauly/draft-pauly-adaptive-dns-privacy/draft-pauly-dprive-oblivious-doh.md

   to a Target ({{publickey}}).
 These keys guarantee that only the intended Target can decrypt Client queries.

-The mechanism for discovering and provisioning the DoH URI Templates and public keys is out of scope of this document.
+The mechanism for discovering and provisioning the Proxy URI Templates and public keys is out of scope of this document.

 # HTTP Exchange